 Final Price: $1.37

 6. Whole Foods delivery (used to be Prime Now) and pickup services are free with Prime for orders of $35 or more.

 You can shop Whole Foods and opt for a pick-up order at your local store and your items will be ready within an hour If you’re a Prime member, pick-up is free as long as you order $35 or more worth of items ($1.99 for non-Prime members).

-Or, you can let Amazon Prime Now deliver your Whole Foods groceries for free, for orders of $35 or more ($5.99 for non-Prime members).
+Or, you can let Whole Foods deliver your groceries for free, for orders of $35 or more ($5.99 for non-Prime members).
 This delivery service used to be called Prime Now, but currently Amazon is calling it Whole Foods Delivery.

 TIP: AmazonFresh’s pricing is comparable to Whole Foods’ pricing for their own brand, called “365 Everyday Value” items.
 Check those out to see what kind of savings you can get next time you order delivery vs. shop in-store.